 - S3 Transfer Acceleration.
 Use this option to accelerate file transfer for an extra fee.
 The target bucket must have this feature enabled.

 Step 6.
-Retention Policy
+Backup Plan: Retention Policy

 The next step is Retention Policy.
 Here you can set a policy for versions management.
 In other words, CloudBerry Backup can be explicitly instructed to retain a certain number of versions of each file in the cloud for a specified period.